Never has a seagull been carrying the weight and responsibility that Brighton do going into the final weekend of the Premier League season.

 On Monday we saw a City squeeze past Leicester with the kind of performance that every champion needs to produce when it matters most.

-They ground out a result as a timely belter from Vincent Kompany, who has odds of 25/1 with BetBull to be the first goalscorer this Sunday, sealed a huge win for Pep Guardiola’s side.
+They ground out a result as a timely belter from Vincent Kompany, who has odds of 25/to be the first goalscorer this Sunday, sealed a huge win for Pep Guardiola’s side.

 This is something we have seen more of in recent weeks with City having to show grit to get the job done rather than just blowing teams aside as they did earlier in the campaign.